HadoukenIO/fdc3-service/README.md

 https://openfin.co/licensing/

 ## Support

 This is an open source project and all are encouraged to contribute.
 Please enter an issue in the repo for any questions or problems.
-Alternatively, please contact us at support@openfin.co
+Alternatively, please contact us at support@openfin.co.